-- Keep your contact information up to date. - Continue with college visits.
-Call ahead for appointments with financial aid, admissions, advisors. - Research pre-college programs for next summer. - Don't forget thank-you notes. - Take the SAT I, SAT Subject Tests and ACT (can still provide score even if schools no longer require it). - Work on essays & review application procedures for selected colleges. - Decide if you are going to apply under Early Decision or Early Action. - Read your college mail & send reply cards.
+- Keep your contact information up to date - Continue with college visits.
+Call ahead for appointments with financial aid, admissions, advisors - Research pre-college programs for next summer - Don't forget thank-you notes - Take the SAT I, SAT Subject Tests and ACT - Work on essays & review application procedures for selected colleges - Decide if you are going to apply under Early Decision or Early Action - Read your college mail & send reply cards

-I know the price of success:

-dedication, hard work and an

-unremitting devotion to the things

-you want to see happen.

-~Frank Lloyd Wright
+I know the price of success: dedication, hard work and an unremitting devotion to the things you want to see happen. ~Frank Lloyd Wright